Sefaria/Machine-Learning/README.md

 ### Install Local DBManager package

-There is a local python package included in this repo which is as an ORM between Mongo and Prodigy.
+There is a local python package included in this repo which contains utility functions and classes for interfacing with Prodigy.
 To install, follow instructions in `prodigy/prodigy_package/README.txt`.